raushanpatel1/raushanpatel1/README.md

-- 👋 Hi, I’m @raushanpatel1
+- 👋 Hi, I’m @raushankumar
 - 👀 I’m interested in penetration testing and bug bounty.
 - 🌱 I’m currently learning Python, Ethical hacking
 - 💞️ I’m looking to collaborate in protecting the system from cyber-attacks.